-Winged Everlasting is a cool weather tender perennial flower that is native to Australia but can be commonly found growing in woodlands, grasslands, and along roadsides throughout the Southeastern United States.
-At maturity, this plant reaches the height of 28-36”, and features stiff winged stems and 1/2”-3/4” golden centered flowers with white paper like petals.
-This plant attracts bees, butterflies, and hoverflies, tolerates light frost, self sows, and is great as dried for cut flower.
+Winged Everlasting is a cool-weather tender perennial flower that is native to Australia but can be commonly found growing in woodlands, grasslands, and along roadsides throughout the Southeastern United States.
+At maturity, this plant reaches a height of 28-36” and features stiff winged stems and 1/2”-3/4” golden-centered flowers with white paper-like petals.
+This plant attracts bees, butterflies, and hoverflies, tolerates light frost, self-sows, and is dried for cut flowers.

 1996 Fleuroselect Gold Medal winner

 Native to: New South Wales, Queensland, South Australia, Tasmania, Victoria.

 Hardiness: Temperature stress combined with humidity and afternoon rains can result in disease.

 Water: Dry to medium.

 Suitability: prefers warm days, cool nights, and well-drained soil in full sun.
 It does not tolerate wet soils.

 Attracts Beneficial Insects?: Yes.
 Bees, Butterflies, and Hoverflies.